Principal Investigator

 Lars Laber, Ph.D.
 Project: Development of sterile insect technique for navel orangeworm (Pyralidae: Amyelois transitella) - currently focused on use of x-ray irradiation for sterilization.
 Google Scholar Profile | larsl@ucr.edu |

-Joshua Reger - PhD Student
+Joshua Reger - Ph.D.
+Candidate

 Dept. Entomology, UC Riverside